Dresdner Bank

-By 1900, Dresdner bank had the largest German branch network.
-In all, the Dresdner Bank had (beginning of 1909) 27 branches, all, with the exception of the one in London, being located in Germany.
-In addition it had one silent partner and 57 deposit offices, 23 being in Berlin.
-In 1905 a close alliance was formed with the banking house of J. P. Morgan & Co., New York, for joint action in international finance and issue operations, particularly the absorption of American securities by German investors.
-Operations in the orient and South America were carried on jointly in cooperation with the A. Schaaffhausen'scher Bankverein.
-During the First World War, the London branch was forced to close; however, the branch network itself expanded.
+In 1905 Dresdner formed a close alliance with J. P. Morgan & Co. of New York, for joint action in international finance and issue operations, particularly the absorption of American securities by German investors.
+Operations in the orient and South America were carried on jointly in cooperation with the A. Schaaffhausen'scher Bankverein, including the establishment in 1905 of Deutsche Orientbank which also involved the Nationalbank für Deutschland.